vanyle/vanyle.github.io/src/posts/game_design_tips.md

 # Applying what we learn to video games

-When making single player videogames, we cannot use other players as design elements so making a game with interesting gameplay is harder, but we can reuse the previous concepts:
+When making single player video games, we cannot use other players as design elements so making a game with interesting gameplay is harder, but we can reuse the previous concepts:

 - Have a large state space
 - Always offer multiple non-trivial options to the player